ForestManagementGeodatabase/FMG-StandWalk/README.md

 * Unzip the archive to your project folder.
 * In `ArcMap` or `ArcGIS Pro`, navigate to the folder where you just unzipped the archive and you are ready to use the `StandWalk` ArcGIS toolbox.

+## Getting Started
+Open either ESRI ArcGIS Pro or ArcMap.
+Navigate to the folder where you unzipped the `FMG-StandWalk` zip file and open the `StandWalk.tbx` ArcGIS toolbox.

+### Running the Stand Walk Reports
+Follow the standard FMG instructions for collecting FMG field data, QA/QC the data, and summarize the data.
+These steps must be completed first to prepare the data to produce the Stand Walk reports.

+* Open the `Stand Walk Summary` tool.
+* Add the "stand" polygon feature class (either FMG `Site` or `Stand` level polygons) used to summarize plot data to the tool.
+* Add the FMG plot point feature classes to the tool.
+* Add the FMG summary tables to the tool.
+* Run the tool.
+The reports will be written to the parent folder of the geodatabase used for the input FMG data.

-## Test Data
+### Test Data
 The functionality of this toolbox can be tested using the data provided in the `FMG_StandWalk/test` folder.
-In the test folder you will find a series of sites where the FMG forestry surveys have been conducted.
+In the test folder you will find a series of projects where the FMG forestry surveys have been conducted.
 These geodatabases contain the QA'd data necessary to produce a Stand Walk Summary report.